1stfootforward/blog/_posts/2017-05-03-strengthening-your-wrists.md

 #### Wrist Rotations
 Perform this with dumbbells.
 Sit on a bench or chair and rest your forearms on your knees.
 Hold the dumbbells with an underhand grip so that your palms face up.
 Keeping your forearms on your knees, rotate the dumbbells inside until your palms are facing down.
-Preform each exercise for 8 repetitions and 3 sets
+Perform each exercise for 8 repetitions and 3 sets

 #### Don't let your wrists and forearms be your weak link.
 Take the time to develop them.
 It will pay off in more ways than you may realize.